Rich Hall

-Richard Travis Hall (born June 10, 1954) is an American comedian, writer, documentary maker and musician, first coming to prominence as a sketch comedian in the 1980s.
+Richard Travis Hall (born June 10, 1954) is an American comedian, writer, director, actor, and musician, first coming to prominence as a sketch comedian in the 1980s.
 He wrote and performed for a range of American networks, in series such as Fridays, Not Necessarily the News (popularising the "sniglet" neologism), and Saturday Night Live.

-After winning a Perrier Comedy Award in 2000, using the character of Tennesseean country musician Otis Lee Crenshaw, Hall became popular in the United Kingdom, regularly appearing on QI and similar panel shows.
+After winning a Perrier Comedy Award in 2000, using the character of Tennessee country musician Otis Lee Crenshaw, Hall became popular in the United Kingdom, regularly appearing on QI and similar panel shows.
 He has created and starred in several series for the BBC, including comedies with Mike Wilmot and documentaries often concerning cinema of the United States.
 Hall has also maintained a successful stand-up comedy career, as both Crenshaw and himself.

 Early life

-Richard Hall was born in Alexandria, Virginia, and grew up in Mecklenburg County, North Carolina.
-He is part Cherokee.
+Richard Hall was born in Alexandria, Virginia, and grew up in Charlotte, North Carolina.
+He says he is of partial Cherokee descent.
 Early in his career, he performed as a street comedian with a suitcase and stand, traveling the college circuit and performing impromptu skits for gathering crowds.
 He attended Western Carolina University.